-People talked about how they used their own money to meet costs associated with disability, how they were affected by current expenditure constraints and how they felt about the way public money was being distributed.
-Issues included:
+People talked about how they used their own money to meet costs associated with disability, how they were affected by current expenditure constraints and how they felt about the way public money was

 - Public and private finances, where there was concern about the level of charges being levied and the fairness of charges. - Pressure on resources directly affects users and carers who are experiencing reductions in services and lengthening waiting times.